ABOUT CAMBER COLLECTIVE

 Excellent candidates for this position will have:

-- Proven ability to author clear and compelling presentations, memos, and strategy materials
+- Proven ability to author exceptional C-Suite ready strategy documents

-- English language fluency; working proficiency or fluency in other languages is a plus
+- English language fluency required; Fluency in French and/or other languages preferred

 COMPENSATION AND BENEFITS

-Camber offers a generous benefits package, including 100% employer-paid medical and vision insurance, voluntary dental insurance, paid time off and sick leave, IRA with employer contribution, annual $500 health reimbursement arrangement as well as flexible spending accounts for dependent care and transit, and an annual professional development stipend.
+Camber offers a generous benefits package, including paid time off and leave, health coverage, technology stipend, and an annual professional development stipend.

 We know that Race, Ethnicity, Gender, Sexual Orientation and other dimensions of identity have historically impacted equitable compensation as well as candidates’ comfort in negotiating compensation and job titles during a recruitment process.
 To mitigate this risk, Camber has a transparent compensation policy.
 As such, we do not engage in compensation or job title negotiations with candidates during our recruitment processes.